Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 March 4: Zelensky issues a public statement, saying the Oval Office meeting did not go to plan and reiterating that Ukraine is ready to sign the minerals deal.
 He stops short of apologizing.

 March 13: Witkoff travels to Moscow to brief Kremlin officials on the US-proposed plan.
-Putin says he agrees in principle but then presented a list of demands that made the plan impossible to carry out.
+Putin says he agrees in principle but then presents a list of demands that make the plan impossible to carry out.
 Those demands include a suggestion that Ukraine halts mobilization and any training of its troops, and that other nations stop supplying weapons to Kyiv during the ceasefire.

 March 19: Trump and Zelensky speak on the phone.
 Trump says the call was “very good,” and lasted roughly one hour, with much of the conversation focusing on his conversation with Putin on the previous day.